MissStrong/ICD2O/Notes/Unit 1/Note 08 - Thickness and Transparency.md

 ### The `noStroke()` Function

-If we want the inside of a shape to be transparent, we can use `noStroke()`.
+If we want the outline of a shape to be transparent, we can use `noStroke()`.

 ```javascript
 function setup() {